kanekikunlama/Regression-modeling/README.md

 # Regression-modeling

-This contains detailed explanations on how linear and logistic regression can be used to statistically analyse data and derive insights from it.
+This contains detailed explanations on how linear and logistic regression can be used to statistically analyse data and derive insights from it using SPSS.

+The analysis contains assumption testing to show if data is compatible to be used in regression and also detailed interpretation of results.

+The data has been used from WHO and World Bank.